 To be eligible for the STEM Student Success Scholarship, applicants must meet ALL of the following requirements:

 - Have demonstrated financial need as determined by the completed FAFSA

 - Be a US Citizen, US National, US Permanent Resident, or Admitted Refugee

-- Pursue a degree program or transfer curriculum in Physics, Chemistry, or Engineering.
+- Enroll full-time in a degree program or transfer curriculum in a STEM field, especially Physics, Chemistry, or Engineering.

 - Demonstrate academic ability and potential as indicated by transcripts

 - Have a minimum ACT composite of 21 (or minimum SAT of 1010)

 - Have a minimum GPA of 2.5 (on a 4.0 scale)

 - Complete the 2018-2019 FAFSA form (get assistance from COD staff if needed).

 - Submit transcripts from any previous colleges, or a high school transcript if the applicant is an incoming freshman.